Alister McRae: Career

-His results and reputation led to his services being secured by the newest manufacturer to join the World Rally Championship, Hyundai.
+McRae's results and reputation led to his services being secured by the newest manufacturer to join the World Rally Championship, Hyundai.
 In 1999, he competed in the front wheel drive Coupe while simultaneously developing Hyundai's first world rally car, the Accent WRC, alongside veteran Swede Kenneth Eriksson.
 Then in 2000, he developed the car further during its first year of actual competition, scoring the manufacturer's first ever WRC points.
 In 2001, the fruits of two years' hard work began to show, with a series of points-scoring finishes (both drivers particularly impressing in the laborious conditions of that year's wet Rally Portugal) and a narrow miss of the podium on his home event, the Rally of Great Britain (which gave the Accent WRC and Hyundai's best finish in the WRC by that time).